On this page you will find basic information and clinical facts about the epicondylitis, its spread, treatment options, recommendations and more!

 This leads to severe pain in the elbow area and it may hurt under heavy loads as well as in hibernation, even during sleep.
 Origin is either an inflammation or an injury.

-Once being diagnosed with an epicondylitis by a physician, the first prescribed treatment of is the cortison injection.
+Once being diagnosed with an epicondylitis by a physician, the first prescribed treatment often is the cortison injection.

 As this may help against the inflammation it does not fight the causes of the epicondylitis – physical forces.